Setup & debugging

 User identity & properties

-When users open your app, OneSignal automatically creates a OneSignal ID (user-level ID) and a Subscription ID (device-level ID).
+When users open your app, OneSignal automatically creates a OneSignal ID (User-level ID ID) and a Subscription ID (device-level ID).
 You can associate multiple Subscriptions (e.g., devices, emails, phone numbers) with a single user by callinglogin() with your unique user identifier.

 login(external_id)